 Keeping your gut bacteria balanced isn’t just good for your genital and reproductive health.
 It can affect all aspects of your life, including your immunities and your mood.
 Here are some simple ways to feed your good bacteria and maintain a balanced microbiome.

-Probiotic-rich foods contain active bacteria cultures that can add to your existing gut flora.
+Probiotic-rich foods contain live and active bacteria cultures that can add to your existing gut flora.
 Yogurt tends to be the most common of these probiotic-rich foods.
-The most basic bacteria strains in yogurt are Lactobacillus bulgaricus and Streptococcus thermophilus, though manufactures will commonly add other strains, including Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium.
+The most basic bacteria strains in yogurt are Lactobacillus bulgaricus and Streptococcus thermophilus, though manufacturers will commonly add other strains, including Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium.
 If you do go the route of commercially-made yogurt, make sure that the label specifically says that it uses live and active cultures.
-With some yogurt manufacturers, the bacteria have been killed either through pasteurization or in the processing.
+With some yogurt manufacturers, the bacteria have been killed either through pasteurization or in processing.

 Other good probiotic-rich foods include:

 Unlike probiotics, prebiotics are designed to feed the good bacteria in your gut, allowing them to grow and thrive.
-Prebiotics are typically high in fiber, which is an indigestible type of carbohydrate.
+Prebiotics are typically high in fiber, which is an undigestible type of carbohydrate.
 The good bacteria feed on this fiber, producing nutrients that are beneficial to your colon.
-Bovine colostrum can act as a prebiotic while also offering a variety of other potential health benefits.
+Bovine colostrum may act as a prebiotic while also offering a variety of other potential health benefits.
 Other common prebiotics include: